-The NEA Executive Committee consists of nine members—three executive officers and six members elected at-large by the Representative Assembly.
-The committee is responsible for general policy and financial interests of NEA and acts for the NEA Board of Directors in between the Board’s four regularly scheduled meetings each year.
+The NEA Executive Committee includes the NEA president, vice president, and secretary-treasurer, plus six members elected at-large by the Representative Assembly.
+The committee is responsible for setting general policy and maintaining the interests of NEA and acts for the NEA Board of Directors in between its four regularly scheduled meetings each year.

 The National Education Association is the nation’s largest professional employee organization, representing more than 3 million elementary and secondary teachers, higher education faculty, education support professionals, school administrators, retired educators, and students preparing to become teachers.